Martaw-code/Martaw-code/README.md

 ### Hi there 😊👋

 <!-- 🔭 I’m currently working as a Software Developer and -->
-- 🌱 I’m currently learning about Quantum physics
+- 🌱 Computer Science Engineer from FIB-UPC (Polytechnic University of Catalonia)
-- 📚 I’m interested in physics, statistics, ML, skiing and hiking
+- 📚 I am currently pursuing a Master of Science in Data Science
 <!--
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...